ShugKnight24/react_portfolio/README.md

   - Move to new style system - tailwind, chakra, emotion etc
   - Simplify and update content

-See how easy to simplify build process (remove webpack etc...)
-  - Vite?

 ## To-Do
 - convert JS files to TS for typesafety
   - mostly done, data files?